shtaxxx/commandline_settings/README.md

 This is a setup toolkit for Mac and Linux command-line environments.
 The toolkit includes

-- shell settings: .bash_profile and .bashrc
+- shell settings: (for bash) .bash_profile and .bashrc, (for zsh) .zprofile and .zshrc
 - screen settings: .screenrc
 - emacs settings: .emacs.d
 - vim settings: .vimrc